Creamy Green Chicken Enchiladas

-This recipe is made with my Salsa Verde (green sauce) and goes perfectly with Mexican Rice on the side.
+This recipe is made with store bought enchilada sauce to save time in the kitchen.
+It goes perfectly with Mexican Rice on the side and some black beans or refried beans if you want.
 They’re so easy to make and perfect for weeknight dinners.
-I guarantee you will love them!

-You should try it too.
-It’s so flavorful!
+They’re hearty and satisfying, perfect for when you’re craving something cozy.
 On busy nights I buy a rotisserie chicken at Costco (those babies are delicious!), shred it, mix the ingredients, roll, bake, and voila!
 You have dinner ready in less than an hour.

 Gather all of your ingredients and get them ready to mix: